casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 Output:

-- `customColorRule.txt`: A file containing the color rules, where each line consists of a coefficient and a corresponding color.
+- `customColorRule`: A file containing the color rules, where each line consists of a coefficient and a corresponding color.
 The file ends with the word "end" as required by GRASS GIS.
 - `min.txt`: A file containing the minimum value of the data range.
 - `max.txt`: A file containing the maximum value of the data range.